 4. SQL Joins: Joins combine data from two or more tables into a single result set.
 Several types of joins exist, including INNER JOIN, LEFT JOIN, RIGHT JOIN, and FULL OUTER JOIN.

 5. Normalization of Database: Normalization refers to organizing tables and columns in a database to remove duplicate data while ensuring that each piece of data is used only once.
 There are levels of normalization: First Normal Form (1NF), Second Normal Form (2NF), and Third Normal Form (3NF).

 6. Transactions in SQL: The transaction is a sequence of SQL statements that must be executed in their entirety or not at all.
 Marketing allows the database to maintain integrity and consistency even if the application stops working.
 The SQL language has several commands that can be used to start, commit, roll back and set transaction boundaries.

-8. Cloning Tables in SQL: There may be times when you just want to make an exact copy of an existing table in order to try something out or execute another task without impacting the original table.
+8. Cloning Tables in SQL: Sometimes, you want to make an exact copy of an existing table to try something out or execute another task without impacting the original table.
 The steps listed below can be used to handle this scenario if you are using MySQL.

 9. SQL Sequences: A group of numbers perpetually increased by one is called a sequence.
 Sequences can be used with SQL to enforce uniqueness in database tables.
 When an auto-increment column is used, the value in the series can be retrieved row by row and compared to other records to determine if it matches any others.